- 1 FBAR Instructions

 If you are submitting to one of the offshore disclosure programs or a reasonable cause statement and have to go back six years, then you will have to use the rate that was available six years ago and not today’s rate for filing prior forms.

-The FBAR is a relatively simple from a preparation standpoint.
-In other words, for each account, you will identify the name of the institution, the address and the maximum balance.
+The FBAR is relatively simple from a preparation standpoint.
+In other words, for each account, you will identify the name of the institution, the address, and the maximum balance.
 There’s not much more needed beyond this information.

-If you are unable to access the maximum balance or even come up with your best estimate, you can mark off maximum balance unknown for each account of which this is applicable.
+If you are unable to access the maximum balance or even come up with your best estimate, you can mark off the maximum balance unknown for each account to which this is applicable.

 Keeping in mind, that the more you marked off “maximum balance unknown” the higher the chance that the FBAR might be further scrutinized.
 If you are in this type of situation, please be sure to speak with an experienced Offshore Disclosure Lawyer first.

 What if I Made a Mistake on the FBAR?

 It depends on the type of mistake.
 For example, was it a mistake in reporting the balance or were accounts completely missed?
 If it was inaccurate reporting, then the level of the inaccuracy may determine what steps the filer should take to resolve the inaccuracy.
 For missed accounts, the filer will generally have to go back and resolve the issue with one of the FBAR Amnesty Programs.